PatCH0816/caption-driven-xai/doc/source/98_appendix.md

 ![Different architectures for the CLIP (Left) and open-CLIP (Right) implementations for the text-transformers for the same argument provided to load CLIP with a ResNet-50 image encoder.](source/figures/diff_clip_vs_open_clip.png "Different architectures in CLIP and open-CLIP"){#fig:diff_clip_vs_open_clip width=100%}

 ## Embedding dimensions of CLIP
-Each image-text-encoder configuration of CLIP in \*@tbl:open_clip_configuration_table generates an embedding with a distinctive dimensionality summarized in \*@tbl:clip_embedding_dimensions.
+Each caption-image-encoder configuration of CLIP in \*@tbl:open_clip_configuration_table generates an embedding with a distinctive dimensionality summarized in \*@tbl:clip_embedding_dimensions.
 The dimensionality of the image and text encoder are identical.

 | Image encoder         | Embedding dimensions
 |-                      | -